 DEV Community

-Boris Burakovski
+Boris B

-Boris Burakovski
+Boris B

-Posted on
+Posted on • Edited on

-In recent years, continuous deployment (CD) has become the hallmark of modern software development.
+In recent years, continuous delivery/deployment (CD) has become the hallmark of modern software development.
 The promise of rapid, automated code delivery to production excites engineers and businesses alike, offering agility, speed, and reduced time-to-market.
-Some advocates of continuous deployment argue that managed, scheduled releases are relics of the past.
+Some advocates of continuous delivery argue that managed, scheduled releases are relics of the past.
 In their eyes, manual steps, approvals, and staged rollouts only hinder innovation.
 However, the reality is far more nuanced.

-For organizations that manage large-scale systems, the balance between continuous deployment and traditional release management is critical to both innovation and stability.
+For organizations that manage large-scale systems, the balance between continuous delivery and traditional release management is critical to both innovation and stability.
 Finding this balance means understanding the benefits and risks of each approach and knowing when to leverage one over the other.

-The Case for Continuous Deployment
+The Case for Continuous Delivery

 1. Speed and Agility: Every code change that passes automated tests can be deployed in minutes or hours, not days or weeks.
 This means faster feature releases, quicker bug fixes, and a competitive advantage.